October 05, 2009

 Subaru wanted to sell me a car, and they were able to match the price that I was willing to pay.
 I am excited that I am getting a new car in a couple of days.

-Filed under the "Automobiles" category, see others in this category.
+Filed under the "Automobiles" category.